 So far so good – your garage entry door has a solid core, spring-loaded hinges, a working handle, and functional latch, no glass, and no pet doors.
-Now, the next thing to check is the seals around the joints.
+Now, the last thing to check is the seals around the joints.
 Smoke and fumes can also be deadly and spread quickly before the flames ever penetrate the door.
-Ensuring that your door has some kind of weather stripping installed around the joints will help prevent those deadly gasses from seeping into your living area.
+Ensuring that your door has some kind of weather stripping installed around the joints of the doorframe will help prevent those deadly gasses from seeping into your living area.

 A Few Changes are Worth the Safety

 Even with all the improvements to our homes over time, fires are still deadly.
 Building codes have continued to improve where initial builds begin, but maintaining a house is still the responsibility of the people who live there.
 Life is precious.
 And whether you live alone, with your pets, or with an entire house full of kids, helping protect from the unexpected is worth taking an afternoon to assess and upgrade to some life-saving measures.